 Ease of use

-How easy to use is the CSR platform you’re looking at?
-Remember, you want both the front end (for your employees) and the back end (for company management) to be intuitively crafted with positive UX in mind.
-Make sure to get a demo for a closer look at the software and find out.
-In fact, one Realized Worth study reported that over 85% of companies looking for a corporate giving platform had potential vendors perform live demonstrations of their tools based on pre-determined requirements.
+Make sure to get a demo for a closer look at the software.
+In fact, one RW Institute study reported that over 85% of companies looking for a corporate giving platform had potential vendors perform live demonstrations of their tools based on pre-determined requirements.

 Price